-In light of the Supreme Court of Canada’s decision in B010, the Federal Court of Canada has narrowed what constitutes organized crime for the purpose of inadmissibility under s.
-37 of IRPA.
+In light of the Supreme Court of Canada’s decision in B010, some Federal Court of Canada decisions have narrowed what constitutes organized crime for the purpose of inadmissibility under s.
+37 of IRPA in some circumstances.
 In Saif v.
 Canada (Citizenship and Immigration), 2016 FC 437, the Federal Court, citing B010, ruled that the definition of “criminal organization” in Canada’s Criminal Code should be imported into the analysis of what constitutes “organized criminality” for the purpose of IRPA s.
 37 inadmissibility.
 The Criminal Code defines “criminal organization” as:

 “criminal organization” means a group, however organized, that

 (a) is composed of three or more persons in or outside Canada; and

 (b) has as one of its main purposes or main activities the facilitation or commission of one or more serious offences that, if committed, would likely result in the direct or indirect receipt of a material benefit, including a financial benefit, by the group or by any of the persons who constitute the group.

 It does not include a group of persons that forms randomly for the immediate commission of a single offence.

 As such, under this approach, to constitute organized criminality, the organization needs to have three or more persons.
 As well, the Federal Court in Saif held that organized criminality requires the existence of common organizational characteristics such as “identity, leadership, a loose hierarchy and a basic organizational structure.”
 As well, the Court stated that: